I’m tired. Are you tired?

 I’m feeling weary.
 Can you relate?

-2020 has attempted to squeeze every semblance of peace from our hearts.
-But it’s not over yet.
-In fact, I believe we can get through tough times, finish the year strong, and even head into 2021 with gusto.
+The past few years has attempted to squeeze every semblance of peace from our hearts.
+But there’s hope.
+I believe we can get through tough times, finish the year strong, and even head into the future with gusto.

-Yes, it’s been a wildly historic year—forever marked by a global pandemic, growing awareness of racial injustice, political division, a rollercoaster economy, upside-down plans, sky-high anxiety, and a billion other uncertainties.
+Yes, we all know the headlines—forever marked by a global pandemic, growing awareness of racial injustice, political division, a rollercoaster economy, upside-down plans, sky-high anxiety, and a billion other uncertainties.
 As a result, our families, friends, and neighbors are all hurting in some way.
 The same is probably true for you.